 The goal for a motorcycle rider is to NOT come into contact with another rider.
-Given the key considerations above, motorcycle activity is a lower risk sport.
+Given the key considerations above, motorcycling is a lower risk sport.

-Initially, resumption of activity should be single-day, non-competition Ride Days or practice events with limited numbers of participants based on the size of the facility and in compliance with social distancing guidelines.
-As the health situation improves, multiple-days events (generally Saturday/Sunday programs) can be added, as well as overnight camping.
-Ultimately, competition should be resumed in full.
+Initially, resumption of activity should be single-day, non-competition ride days with limited numbers of participants based on the size of the facility and in compliance with social distancing guidelines.
+As the health situation improves, multiple-day events (generally Saturday/Sunday programs) can be added, as well as overnight camping.